Kellswork/agirlcodes.dev/posts/how-to-check-if-an-object-is-empty-in-javaScript.md

 In this article, I will be sharing 6 different JavaScript methods you can use to check  if an object is empty or not.

-Let's start with creating an empty object using literal syntax.
+Let's start with creating an empty object using literal syntax...

 ```js
 const myObject = {}